vanceelliott/Programming-Languages/Chivalry/README.md

 There are several ways to modify an item held by a squire:

 - num squires - all commands take in two numbers as input
-    1. the command `combine` will add two numbers together
+    1. The command `combine` will add two numbers together
-    2. the command `smash` will subtract the second number from the first number
+    2. The command `smash` will subtract the second number from the first number
-    3. the command `witchcraft` will multiply two numbers together
+    3. The command `witchcraft` will multiply two numbers together
     1. The command `chop` will divide the first number by the second.

     For example: smash(2, 3) will output 6

+- word squires
+  1. The command `combine` will also add two strings together
+  2. The command `seer` will take in two inputs, one word squire and one num squire, selecting the letter at the location dictated by the num squire.
+    3. The command `voodoo` will reverse the order of a word. i.e. `voodoo('red')` is equal to `'der'`

 ### MULTITASKING - A must for an honorable knight